cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 * For PR builds, functions check the list of files affected by the PR.
 * For regular builds, the `CIRRUS_LAST_GREEN_CHANGE` [environment variable](#environment-variables)
   will be used to determine list of affected files between `CIRRUS_LAST_GREEN_CHANGE` and `CIRRUS_CHANGE_IN_REPO`.
+  In case `CIRRUS_LAST_GREEN_CHANGE` is not available (either it's a new branch or there were no passing builds before), list of files affected by a commit associated with `CIRRUS_CHANGE_IN_REPO` environment variable will be used instead.

 `changesInclude` function can be very useful for skipping some tasks when no changes to sources have been made since the last successful Cirrus CI build.